BradleyCodeU/bradleycodeu.github.io/_wd/html/clubgoalslists.md

 Watch this [KhanAcademy tutorial about HTML lists](https://www.khanacademy.org/computing/hour-of-code/hour-of-html/pt/html-lists)

-Think of a name for your fake club (for example, Bradley Flat Earth Society).
+Continue working on your webpage from the Simpler Is Better project.
+At the top of the page you should have the name for your fake business, sports team, school club, rock band, etc (for example, Bradley Flat Earth Society).
 Have the name as a heading (H1), that is *centered* and at the top of the page.
+Below the heading, you should already have a logo.

-Next list your club goals as an UNORDERED list.
+Next add your club goals as an UNORDERED list.
 For example...

-## Our Goals for Members:
+### Our Goals for Members:

   - Members will gain a positive attitude
   - Members will achieve sublime happiness